Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 - app interaction if any.

 **Response:**
-`Input: Digital test vectors (switch positions or internally generated patterns) are fed as inputs to the synthesized circuit on the FPGA.`
+`Input: Digital test vectors (switch positions) are fed as inputs to the synthesized circuit on the FPGA.`

-`Processing: The Spartan-7 FPGA (Boolean board) runs RTL logic implemented in Verilog/VHDL — simulating logic gates, adders, or SRAMs.
+`Processing: The Spartan-7 FPGA (Boolean board) runs RTL logic implemented in Verilog/VHDL — simulating logic gates or adders.
 It samples both the inputs and the computed outputs at regular intervals and formats them into a serial data stream.`

 `Output: The formatted data is transmitted via UART (USB-to-UART bridge on the board) to the laptop's COM port.
 A Python script reads this stream, parses the signal values, and plots them as time-domain logic waveforms using matplotlib.`

 `Physical Structure: The Spartan-7 Boolean board serves as the hardware platform.
 It connects to the laptop via a standard USB cable (which carries both power and UART data through an on-board USB-UART bridge).`

-`App Interaction: A Python script (waveform_viewer.py) running on the laptop handles serial communication (via pyserial) and real-time plotting (via matplotlib).
+`App Interaction: A Python script (app.py) running on the laptop handles serial communication (via pyserial) and real-time plotting (via matplotlib).
 No external app or Wi-Fi is needed.`

 ## 5.3 Input / Output Map